Thursday, October 17, 2024

 One room schoolhouse, ca. 1860

 The mule barn was used to house mules during the winter when the canal was closed.
-It has been reconstructed for historical value as a tribute to the hard working mules who pulled tons of coal along the canal.
+It was reconstructed by the National Park Service and stands as a reminder of the hard-working mules that hauled coal (and other cargo) up and down the canal.
+It sits in disrepair now.

 The mule barn